ZocoLini/fee/README.md

 source, either because the source code is not available to recompile, or because you want to ship a closed/private tool.

-This is an early prototype (v0.1.0).
-While heavy optimizations are still pending, it already achieves impressive performance.

 Contributions, ideas, bug reports and recommendations are welcome.

 ## Usage